stanislaspiron/f5-bnk/2.1.0/02-bnk/13-vxlan-disable-checksum.md

 This feature can be disabled by setting DISABLE_CHECKSUM_OFFLOAD=true on CSRC pods.

 This can be configured with one of following methods:
-- Create an entry in BNKGatewayClass manifest (issue under investigation)
+- Create an entry in BNKGatewayClass manifest (commented in current version, issue under investigation)
-- Use following command
+- Use following command :

 ```bash
 kubectl set env  daemonset -n ${f5_utils_namespace} f5-spk-csrc DISABLE_CHECKSUM_OFFLOAD=true